lascuolaopensource/join-scala/README.md

 Now you have to choose your environment:

 - #### 💻 [Development](https://github.com/lascuolaopensource/join/tree/master/dev) - Use this one to customize look or to develop new features locally.
-- #### 💪🏾 [Production](https://github.com/lascuolaopensource/join/tree/master/prod) - Use this to deploy Join online and serve it to your community.
+- #### 💪🏾 [Production](https://github.com/lascuolaopensource/join/tree/master/prod) - Use this to deploy Join online and use it for your community.